Home » Recipe Type » Ice Cream » Plum Yoghurt Ice Lollies: Only 3 Ingredients

 No Rose Syrup?

 My rose syrup is super easy to make, but I realise not everyone has access to highly scented unsprayed roses.
 So, if you don’t have any rose syrup or you’re unable to make some, don’t despair.
-You can add two to four tablespoons of sugar instead along with a couple of drops of rose oil or a teaspoon of rose water.
+You can add three to six tablespoons of sugar instead along with a couple of drops of rose oil or a teaspoon of rose water.

 Other Recipes for Fruity Ices You Might Like

 Thanks for visiting Tin and Thyme.
-If you make these popsicles or a variation of them, I’d love to hear about it in the comments below or via social media.
+If you make these popsicles or a variation of them, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.

 If you’d like more plum recipes, follow the link and you’ll find I have quite a lot of them.
 All delicious, of course.